MadhumithaV2705/WIRELESS-COMMUNICATION-MATLAB/Experiment-4-Walsh-Codes/README.md

-# 📘 EXPERIMENT 4

-# Generation of Walsh Codes for CDMA Communication Using MATLAB
+## 4. Write a MATLAB code to generate Walsh codes for CDMA communication.

 ## AIM
 To write a MATLAB program to generate Walsh codes used in CDMA communication systems.

----

 ## APPARATUS REQUIRED
 - MATLAB Software / GNU Octave
 - Computer System

----

 ## THEORY
 Walsh codes are orthogonal codes used in CDMA systems to separate users sharing the same frequency spectrum.
 Orthogonality minimizes interference between users.

----

 ## ALGORITHM
 1. Start the program.